Gambian cuisine

-Gambian cuisine mainly consists of Mandinka and Wolof food, with some influence from neighbouring Senegal, whose cuisine is French-influenced.
-Gambian cuisine is part of West African cuisine and includes the culinary practices and traditions of the nation of The Gambia.
-Common ingredients include fish, rice, peanuts, tomato, black-eyed peas, lemon, cassava, cabbage, potato, pumpkin, garden egg, lettuces, rice, couscous, corn, findi, onion, chili, and various herbs.
-Oysters are also a popular food from the River Gambia, and are harvested by women.
+Gambian cuisine mainly consists of Mandinka, Wolof, Serer, and Jola food, similar to neighbouring Senegal.
+Gambian cuisine is part of West African cuisine and includes the culinary practices and traditions of the nation of The Gambia and the Senegambia region.
+Some dishes originated from other West African tribes, brought in by immigrants from those countries during the British colonial era - brought in by the British.

+Common Gambian (or Senegambian) ingredients include fish, rice, peanuts, tomato, black-eyed peas, lemon, cassava, cabbage, potato, pumpkin, garden egg, lettuces, thiere (couscous), corn, findi, onion, chili, and various herbs.
+Oysters are eaten from the River Gambia, harvested by women.